Jessie Eldridge Southwick: Performer

 Platform performances were considered literary events and not traditional theater and, as such, were often presented at club meetings, church halls, and for other private audiences.
-"In the regular professional engagements of Mrs. Southwick she never appears for less than $150 and $200 one of the finest impersonators elocutionist, reader, reciter, performer - each used interchangeably for this art] in this country."
+"In the regular professional engagements of Mrs. Southwick she never appears for less than $150 and $200 one of the finest impersonators [elocutionist, reader, reciter, performer - each term used interchangeably for this art] in this country."
 Because of this distinction, performance reviews were not plentiful in regular newspapers or theatrical pages.
-However, the society columns often included comments on upcoming calendar events as well as other mentions of recitations.
+However, society columns often included comments on her upcoming calendar events as well as other mentions of recitations.

 Jessie Southwick's popular repertoire included: